jetlogku/ublox_LENA_R8001_MQTT_AWS/README.md

 # ublox_LENA_R8001_MQTT_AWS
-Using Adafruit Itsybitsy M4 and LENA R8001 to publish MQTT data to AWS IoT Core I am currently experiencing an MQTT error:+UMQTTER:13,4 which occurs during the `AT+UMQTTC=1` connection attempt
+I’m seeking assistance from u-blox or others regarding this issue.
+I am using Adafruit Itsybitsy M4 and LENA R8001 to publish MQTT data to AWS IoT Core
+I am currently experiencing an MQTT error:+UMQTTER:13,4 which occurs during the `AT+UMQTTC=1` connection attempt
 ## 🧰 Hardware